ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_dhcp_sur_une_edge_gateway/guide.en-us.md

 ## Requirements

-- Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en/enterprise/products/hosted-private-cloud/) to receive login credentials
+- being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en/enterprise/products/hosted-private-cloud/) to receive login credentials
 - a user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we))
 - a deployed [NSX Edge Services Gateway](https://docs.ovh.com/us/en/private-cloud/how-to-deploy-an-nsx-edge-gateway/)